AdaGold/scrabble/README.md

 - Utilize Single Responsibility Principle to reduce code dependencies
 - Utilize composition between classes, where appropriate

-## Project Expectations
+## Getting Started
+This is Level 2 pair project.

 From the project root, you should be able to execute all of your specs by running `rake`.
 Each Ruby class should be in its own file in `lib/`, and the entire project should be in a `module` called `Scrabble`.
 You will need to use `require`, `require_relative`, `include` and/or `extend` to tell Ruby how to work with classes in multiple files.

 ### Tests
 We will use [minitest](https://github.com/seattlerb/minitest) for this project.
-This is the same test framework that we've used for the Weekend Warrior exercises.
-However, unlike Weekend Warrior, we will write our own tests using [minitest specs format](https://github.com/seattlerb/minitest#specs).
+This is the same test framework that we've used for your previous project.
 Your spec descriptions should be meaningful and organized into `describe` blocks that reflect your intent on how to use the code.

 Do not move onto a new tier of requirements until the minimum requirements of the previous tier are complete and your specs are green across the board.
 Use __TDD__ to drive your development and document your edge cases.